Rotary Peace Fellowships: The role of Rotarians

 Step one: Recruit candidates

-- Promote the Rotary Peace Fellowships
+- Promote the Rotary Peace Fellowships to qualified candidates.

-Step two: Advise candidates
+Step two: Support candidates

 - Instruct candidates to submit applications to districts by 31 May.

-Step three: Interview, endorse candidates
+Step three: Interview and endorse candidates (districts)

 - Review all submitted applications online.

-Step four: Submit endorsements
+Step four: Submit endorsements (districts)

 - Receive confirmation that the application and endorsement have been completed (districts and candidates).